 Despite long held differences in philosophy of TCM and Western Medicine, there is a slow but increasing interest in TCM by western communities.
 This is particularly evident as more people look to therapies and treatments that are natural (non chemical) non prescriptive, relieve symptoms and balance body functions to allow healthy lifestyles.

-Available data clearly shows the significant research on deer antler that continues to be undertaken around the world, including Australia, and provides strong support to the growing acceptance that deer antler cartilage is a substance with significant future medical application potential.
+Available data clearly shows the significant research on deer antler that continues to be undertaken around the world and provides strong support to the growing acceptance that deer antler velvet is a substance with significant future medical application potential.